-Outcome Evidenced and detailed (Describe how you used outcome data for programmatic modifications) Four assessments were completed in 2015-2016, one SAO and two SLO's.
-The SSS RISE Staff reviewed one of SLO #2 that states that 70% of SSS participants served by our grant will achieve good academic standing by earning and maintaining a minimum of a 2.0 GPA Last year, 2015-2016, % of our participants met the objective; however, this was a great opportunity to make programmatic changes.
-For the academic year of 2013-2014 we implemented a strategy of prevention to ensure more of our students met the GPA criteria by semester and not at the end of the academic year.
-In 2014-2015, 79% of our SSS RISE students achieved or maintained a 2.0 GPA.
-In 2015-2016, we continued to run students final grades at the end of each semester and if a student has fallen below a 2.0 GPA they are being called to meet with the SSS RISE counselor for an intervention meeting.
-We want to ensure that our participants have an intervention meeting to able to better service them so they can achieve the objective of transferring within four years During winter 2016 the SSS/SSS-RISE counselors held a Re-connect Workshop for students who were not enrolled during the fall 2015 semester.
+Outcome Evidenced and detailed (Describe how you used outcome data for programmatic modifications) Four assessments were completed in 2016-2017, one SAO and two SLO's.
+The SSS Staff reviewed one of SLO #2 that states that 70% of SSS participants served by our grant will achieve good academic standing by earning and maintaining a minimum of a 2.0 GPA For the academic year of 2015-2016 we implemented a strategy of prevention to ensure more of our students met the GPA criteria by semester and not at the end of the academic year.
+In 2016-2017,92.05% of our SSS students achieved or maintained a 2.0 GPA.
+In 2016-2017, we continued to run students final grades at the end of each semester and if a student has fallen below a 2.0 GPA they are being called to meet with the SSS counselor for an intervention meeting.
+We want to ensure that our participants have an intervention meeting to able to better service them so they can achieve the objective of transferring within four years During winter 2017 the SSS/SSS-RISE counselors held a Re-connect Workshop for students who were not enrolled during the fall 2015 semester.
 Students who attended the workshop were assisted with the admissions process and scheduled for a follow up meeting with the counselor for personal and academic counseling.
 Counselors titled the workshop "Educational Goals and Strategies to Achieve Success".
 The topics covered were Communication (how to avoid dropping out & improving communication with your counselor), Getting Organized, Time Management (study time/class schedule/using a planner), Plan-B (changing your major/long and short term academic goals), Motivation (persistence), Program Guidelines and Requirements (SSS grant services/active participation in the program)

 II.2.A.
-2016-2017 Assessment Plan for Student Services Area: SSS RISE
+2018-2019 Assessment Plan for Student Services Area: SSS